Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Leafy greens

 Sugar gliders are prone to certain health issues, so finding a licensed exotic vet with experience is a necessity.
-Even though your sugar glider won’t require as much vetting as some household pets, they still need annual check-ups.
+Even though your sugar glider won’t require as much vet care as some other household pets, they still need annual check-ups.

 Sugar glider